mazwat/mazwat.github.io/cybernetics-ws.md

 ## Suggested Tasks

  1. Identify what the **states in your system**?
  *Pay specific attention to the hardware/embedded software aspect.
-Have a method to measure when LED's are on or off.*
+Have a method to measure when LED's are on or off, for example*
-  2. Develop a state diagram to describe them
+  2. Develop a state diagram to describe them and the transitions associated with them

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTIxOTE4MzEsMTA2NjAwNzgxOF19
+eyJoaXN0b3J5IjpbMTQ1Mzg4NTQ4OCwxMDY2MDA3ODE4XX0=
 -->